-There is a large park that borders on this area and many people were out enjoying the sunshine and mild weather.
+A large park borders this area and many people were enjoying the sunshine and mild weather.
 This pretzel and sausage vendor was doing a good business.
 I was tempted by the pathways through the park, but not quite bold enough to explore on my own.

 Walking back across the bridge to the Pest side of the city.